cardano2vn/Project-Catalyst/1200002:Cardano blockchain courseware in Universities/Milestone4/Readme.md

   _Please note that Some words in the email/mobile phone have been hidden to ensure privacy_

-## The link of open-source learning material

-The latest version of our text book has been publiced at [this link](https://github.com/cardano2vn/Project-Catalyst/blob/main/1200002%3ACardano%20blockchain%20courseware%20in%20Universities/Milestone4/Blockchain%20C%C6%A1%20B%E1%BA%A3n.pdf)

 ## Reports of feedbacks:
 We received 32 feedbacks from students.
 ![image](https://github.com/user-attachments/assets/bf252dec-a556-4308-a032-0657fc0fbd29)